Fordo29/book-club-ui/README.md

 ## Overview <a name="overview"></a>

-Book Club is a Mod 3 project at the Turing School of Software and Design that was built with `create-react-app` and tested using Cypress.
+Book Club is a project at the Turing School of Software and Design that was built with `create-react-app` and tested using Cypress.
 React, React Router and data pulled from a backend server we created were utilized to display a dashboard of books.
 The user can select a single book by clicking on the 'Learn More' button to get more information about it.
 Additionally, the user will find Book Club to be a responsively designed application that they may use on many different screens.

 We created a backend for this project to satisfy the requirements of our Stretch Tech Project.
 We were given an 8 day timeframe to learn and implement new technologies such as Express, Node, PostgresSQL, Knex to build a backend server and database.